Ovi3/BurpBeautifier/README.md

 ### Installation
-Install from BApp:
+~~Install from BApp Store:~~

-1. Visit [Jython Offical Site](https://www.jython.org/download), and download Jython Standalone jar file.
+1. ~~Visit [Jython Offical Site](https://www.jython.org/download), and download Jython Standalone jar file.~~
-2. Open Burpsuite, goto Extender -> Options -> Python Environment, set the Location of Jython Jar.
-And goto Extender -> BApp Store, find Burp Beautifier and install it.
+2. ~~Open Burpsuite, goto Extender -> Options -> Python Environment, set the Location of Jython Jar.
+And goto Extender -> BApp Store, find Burp Beautifier and install it.~~

+(BurpBeautifier had been removed from BApp Store since the new version of Burpsuite already has beautify function.)

 Manual Install: